roughike/inKino/README.md

 Before you build: Inside the `/lib` folder, there's a file called **tmdb_config.dart.sample**.
 Rename it to **tmdb_config.dart** and you'll get rid of the build error.

-While the project should build on older versions as well, it's currently built with Flutter `v0.2.8` on the `beta` channel, **opting out of Dart 2** for now.
+The project is currently built using the [latest Flutter Beta 2](https://medium.com/flutter-io/https-medium-com-flutter-io-announcing-flutters-beta-2-c85ba1557d5e), with Dart 2 enabled.

 ## Contributing